 -proxy-server="socks5://localhost:1080"tells Chrome to send all

-https://URL requests through the SOCKS proxy server localhost:1080, using version 5 of the SOCKS protocol.
-Hostnames for these URLs are resolved by the proxy server, not locally by Chrome.
+https://URL requests through the SOCKS proxy server localhost:1080, using version 5 of the SOCKS protocol (change the localhost port value if you are using a different port).
+Hostnames for URLs are resolved by the proxy server, not locally by Chrome.

---host-resolver-rules="MAP * 0.0.0.0 , EXCLUDE localhost"prevents Chrome from sending any DNS requests over the network.
+--host-resolver-rules="MAP * 0.0.0.0 , EXCLUDE localhost"prevents Chrome from sending DNS requests over the network.

 --proxy-serversetting.
 The value set for

-Once your browser is configured to use the proxy, you can navigate to one of the web interface URLs on your Cloud Dataproc cluster (see Available interfaces).
+Once your local browser is configured to use the proxy, you can navigate to the

 FAQ And Debugging Tips